Seljalandsfoss Summer horses

 Seljalandsfoss Waterfall

-This tall falls is famous for being the waterfall you can walk behind.
+This tall waterfall is famous for being the waterfall you can walk behind.
 This feature gives Seljalandsfoss a great photography advantage.
 Viewing a waterfall from 360 degrees gives you infinite composition possibilities.

-One of the more desirable shots is to have an amazing sunset sky with the mass of water cascading in front.
-Sunrise can never bee seen from the waterfall due to its Eastern face.
-Sunset can be seen at Seljalandsfoss in the Summer Fall and Spring.
-It is not possible to see the sunrise or sunset during most of winter.
+One of the more desirable shots is to have an amazing sunset sky with a mass of water cascading in front.
+Sunrises can never be seen from the waterfall due to its eastern face.
+Sunsets can be seen at Seljalandsfoss in the summer, fall, and spring.
+It is not possible to see the sunrise or sunset during most of the winter.

 Seljalandsfoss waterfall